 Super-hot chile peppers have intrigued and beguiled humanity for at least 6,000 years.
-While peppers can be delicious, many folks seem more attracted to the punishing heat.
+While peppers can be delicious, many folks seem more attracted to the punishing heat and subsequent hot sauces.
 If you’re the kind of person who sees an erupting volcano and thinks, “I want to put my tongue on that,” then the super-hot peppers on this list are for you.
 For help identifying the hottest peppers in the world, we reached out to Dr. Paul Bosland, Director of the Chile Pepper Institute of New Mexico State University.
 We could call him Dr. Pepper, but let’s not.

 Where Does the Heat Come From?